-There Yoon-hee’s father was with a beer in hand, too tipsy to even control his own actions.
+Yoon-hee’s father had beer in hand, too tipsy to even control his own actions.
 For some reason, he was enraged, kicking and throwing the tables upside down while his father, Grandpa Kim, just sat there watching with a big frown on his face.

 Jinwon and HaYeon’s father, Tae-Jin, rushed to the scene and grabbed his brother’s wrist to stop him from doing things any further.